mbeliaev1/robust-l0/README.md

 ```

 Note that the experiment configuarions are loaded by loading all the json configurations found in the provided directory given by the --eval_dir arguement.
-For sparse-rs, when evaluating the arguement perturb controls the l0 magnitude of the attack for testing robust accuracy, whereas in **scripts/train.py** it controlls the magnitude of the attack in the adversarial training component.
+For sparse-rs, when evaluating the arguement perturb controls the l0 magnitude of the attack for testing robust accuracy, whereas in **scripts/train.py** it controlls the magnitude of the attack in the adversarial training component...